Skip to Content

 Sunlight: Defining Partial Shade

-If the area you are thinking about planting wildflowers only gets 3 - 4 hours, or what we would define as Partial Shade, don’t be discouraged.
-We offer several wildflower mixtures and species that will grow very well in these conditions.
+• If the area you are thinking about planting wildflowers gets 3 - 4 hours of daily sun, what we would define as Partial Shade, we offer several wildflower mixtures and species for partial shade.

 Not Sure How Much Sunlight Your Planting Area Receives?